US Export Controls - Responsibilities of Faculty, Staff and Students

 Foreign Collaboration or Travel Screening - FOR U.S. LAW COMPLIANCE

-If you plan to collaborate with persons or entities abroad, or to travel abroad, or to have visitors or collaborators from abroad, or who are foreign nationals, in any University of Florida capacity or with UF funding, facilities, items or materials, complete the Fundamentals of Export Controls and Trade Sanctions and Embargoes for Research Universities document first and follow the instructions to ensure compliance with U.S. export controls, trade sanctions, embargoes and anti-terrorism laws.
+If you plan to travel abroad, or collaborate with persons or entities abroad, or host collaborators or visitors from abroad, or host foreign nationals, in any University of Florida capacity or with UF funding, facilities, items or materials, you should review the UFRI Export Control Brochureto ensure compliance with U.S. export controls, trade sanctions, embargoes and anti-terrorism laws.

 UF Export Control Regulations

-Prior to shipping, transmitting or transferring certain sensitive items, technology or software to foreign persons or entities you need to check with the UF Division of Research Compliance Export Controls.
+Prior to shipping, transmitting or transferring certain sensitive items, technology or software to foreign persons or entities you should first review the UF Export Control Manual in order to ensure compliance with export controls laws.
 The International Trade in Arms Regulations (ITAR) and Export Administration Regulations (EAR) provides general guidance on what items, technology or software are export controlled.